-Paradox: Inclusion Vs. Tolerance of Failure
+Paradox: Inclusion Vs. Tolerance of Failure (Free)

 Transformation and innovation cultures are a paradox in the remote-work world.
 Delivering success requires maturity and resilience; at both the team member and organizational levels.